connamara/quickfixn/tutorial/configuration.md

     <td class='setting'>SSLServerName</td>
     <td class='description'>
       The expected certificate name of the server (usually same as DNS name).
-      Only used for initiator
+      Only used for initiators.
     </td>
-    <td class='valid'>-</td>
+    <td class='valid'>string</td>
-    <td class='default'>defaults to SOCKET_CONNECT_HOST</td>
+    <td class='default'>defaults to value of SocketConnectHost</td>
   </tr>

   <tr>
     <td class='setting'>SSLProtocols</td>
     <td class='description'>
-      Determine the SSLProtocols to use.
-      Default means either SSL3 or TLS.
+      Specifies the SSLProtocol to use (according to the C# SslProtocols enum).
       If .NET 4.5 is used there are more valid values.
+      Refer to <a href="http://msdn.microsoft.com/en-us/library/system.security.authentication.sslprotocols.aspx">this MSDN page</a>
-      Refer to http://msdn.microsoft.com/en-us/library/system.security.authentication.sslprotocols.aspx for a complete list of valid values.
+      for a complete list of valid values.
     </td>
     <td class='valid'>
       <div>Ssl2</div>
       <div>Ssl3</div>
       <div>Tls</div>
       <div>Default</div>
+      <div>Any other valid SslProtocols enum value</div>
     </td>
-    <td class='default'>Default (TLS or SSL3)</td>
+    <td class='default'>Default</td>
   </tr>

   <tr>
     <td class='setting'>SSLValidateCertificates</td>
     <td class='description'>
-      Determine if ssl certificates should be validated.
+      Determine if SSL certificates should be validated.<br/>
       <b>NOTE:</b> setting the value to N is a security risk.
       As part of the validation the certificate will be matched against certificates in the oerating systems certificate store, so if the server uses a certificate not issued by a CA trusted by the operating system, then the certificate or the certificate CA can be installed into the operating systems certificate store in order to trust the certificate.
-      Setting the value to N will also set SSLCheckCertificateRevocation to N.
+      <b>Setting the value to N will also set SSLCheckCertificateRevocation to N.</b>
     </td>
     <td class='valid'>
       <div>Y</div>